Undergraduate Centre and Access Centre

-The proposed development has been carefully designed and sensitively scaled to the surroundings, including the historic foundation buildings and the Holywell Music Room, as well as the modern entrance building to the Graduate Centre.
+The development has been carefully designed and sensitively scaled to the surroundings, including the historic foundation buildings and the Holywell Music Room, as well as the modern entrance building to the Graduate Centre.
 The materials incorporated in the design provide a transition from the gothic architecture of the Front Quad.
 The buildings will have more natural light and will improve pedestrian access between the Back Quad and JCR Quad.

 Internationally acclaimed RIBA Stirling Prize-winning architects AL_A were chosen by Wadham's Governing Body to design the buildings.
 Founded by Amanda Levete CBE in 2009, AL_A has won international praise for their bold and inspirational projects around the world.
 Commissions include the Victoria & Albert Museum Exhibition Road Quarter in London, MAAT in Lisbon, the Central Embassy tower in Bangkok and the remodelling of Galeries Lafayette Haussmann in Paris.

-Wadham plans to be able to provide a dedicated space where prospective school students from Wadham’s target areas can participate in outreach programmes such as residential summer schools and academic taster sessions.
+Wadham plans to provide a dedicated space where prospective school students from Wadham’s target areas can participate in outreach programmes such as residential summer schools and academic taster sessions.
 By combining world class facilities with academic mentoring and information about what university has to offer we hope to inspire new generations of young people to apply to Oxford.
 Wadham students will continue to play a vital role in this access work, meeting and talking to school students about their personal journeys to Oxford from a variety of different backgrounds.

 Providing all Wadham’s current students with state of the art facilities is vital for Wadham to be able to continue to attract academically talented undergraduate students from across the UK and beyond.
 The new undergraduate centre will allow students with mobility-related disabilities to have better access to student facilities and provide all undergraduates with new social and working spaces including an e-hub, café, bar, common room and lounge, as well as student bedrooms, laundry, kitchen and music rooms.